| |

 Rod Taylor appeared in five productions of "Playhouse 90,"

-which generally is regarded as the most ambitious of TV's dramatic anthology
+which is widely regarded as the most ambitious of TV's dramatic anthology

 series.

-I've seen three of the five episodes that featured Rod Taylor, thanks
+I've seen the five episodes that featured Rod Taylor, thanks

-writing and directing talent, and challenging viewers in a way that television
+first-rate acting, writing and directing talent, and challenging viewers with

 character who must wrestle with troubling circumstances and serve as the